-Site migration is an event in which a site’s platform, design, UX, HTTPS, structure, content or location get changed.
+Site migration is an event in which a site’s platform, design, UX, HTTPS, structure, content, or location change.
 The changes can have a significant impact on search engine visibility.
 Hence, you have to consider some critical aspects before making the changes.

 Migrate your website to HTTPS

-The time has come: after all those warnings from Google, the alerts on the browsers and the pressure of your fellow SEOs and competitors, your site must move on to a better and safer life.
+The time has come.
+After all those warnings from Google, alerts on browsers, and pressure from your fellow SEOs and competitors, your site must move on to a better and safer life.

-We know that a migration to the HTTPS secure protocol is a major change that requires a big effort from several departments in your company.
-It will not only affect the SEO team (and KPIs) or load the developers with a million requirements, but will also have the marketing department make some adjustments in their channels and paid to modify their campaigns.
+We know that a migration to the HTTPS protocol is a major change requiring a significant effort from several departments in your company.
+It will not only affect the SEO team (and KPIs) or load the developers with a million requirements.
+Still, it will also have the marketing department make some adjustments in their channels and pay to modify their campaigns.
 Last, but not least, the board will need to be warned of all the changes your site will experience in the upcoming weeks.
 Get them ready for the new data before reporting the changes of the website migration.

-This being said, we recommend you explain the next steps to all the parties involved and to calm any doubts related to the consequences of a web migration of this type.
+This being said, recommend you explain the following steps to all the parties involved and calm any doubts related to the consequences of a web migration of this type.

 The consequences of an HTTPS migration

 With the acquisition of the SSL certificate, which gives us the platform to offer an entirely secure connection for the user, you should change your website or CMS to use HTTPS in all the links and static files.
 With this, there won’t be any pages lost nor left an orphan.